-If at any point during Results Management up until the anti-doping rule violation charge, the FEI decides not to move forward with a matter, it must notify the Athlete or other Person, (provided that the Athlete or other Person had been already informed of the ongoing Results Management).
+If at any point during Results Management up until the anti-doping rule violation charge, the FIVB decides not to move forward with a matter, it must notify the Athlete or other Person, provided that the Athlete or other Person had been already informed of the ongoing Results Management.

 Notice shall be delivered or emailed to Athletes or other Persons.
-If the notification takes place via National Federations, the National Federation shall confirm to the FEI that the Athlete or other Person has received the notification.
+If the notification takes place via the Athlete or other Person's National Federation, the National Federation shall confirm to the FIVB that the Athlete or other Person has been notified.